BettercareHealth/bettercare/pmc/pmc-7-medical-problems-during-pregnancy-and-the-puerperium.md

 ### 7-20 How are iron supplements given in pregnancy?

-As 200 mg ferrous sulphate tablets:
+As 200&nbsp;mg ferrous sulphate tablets:

 1. Patients with a haemoglobin concentration of 11 g/dl or higher must take one tablet daily.
 2. Patients who are anaemic must be managed as described in 7-18.